karim-semmoud/omniauth-trezor/README.md

 ### Callback phase

 After successful authentication `request.env['omniauth.auth'].extra` contains all data that was used to verify the signature: `visual_challenge`, `hidden_challenge`, `signature` and `public_key` for your additional needs (ie. audit log).

+## Donations

+Please support development of this library by donating at: 1EqK3cYaeRWnzzEYTXcXsWBhukJcv5EpXQ

 ## Contributing